woutervanvliet/react-t7e/README.md

 ## Server-side rendering
 Works just the same.
 This module uses the stable `React.createContext` API to send the translation engine around.

-## Motivation
-Translations should be simple, use an implementation that's intuitive and almost as easy to use as just inserting strings.
-Inspiration for the API comes from the WordPress/PHP implementation of gettext.
-Code that's familiar to many.